lxtqa/Ripple/README.md

 The web-based console is located in: `http://127.0.0.1:6001`, which can be used to manage configurations.

-> Known issues: please confirm that there is only one active ip for the client node, i.e., please disable other network connections in OS to guarantee that ripple-client is binded to correct address.
+> Known issues: As Ripple simply binds IP address to `0.0.0.0:port`, please confirm that there is only one active IP address for the node or provide correct IP address in the node list.
+A simple way is to disable other network connections in OS.

 ### Publish/Subscribe
 Simply use the web-based console of the client to subscribe/unsubscribe specific topics, providing the application name and the key.